How well do you know the Japanese language?

 They also list many reference books (Let’s Learn Nihongo Series) and workbooks (official questions from the Japanese NAT test).
 There are available for each level.

-You can find it on the NAT website, bookstores, online shopping sites like Amazon, etc.
+You can find it on the NAT website, bookstores, and online shopping sites like Amazon.